Torch of Friendship: History

 In August 1960, the Miami City Commission, acting on a suggestion by then city manager Melvin L. Reese for the erection of a "Torch of Friendship" in Bayfront Park, voted to begin construction of the torch in the park as a monument to the city's "perpetual friendship" with Latin America.
 "The Torch will be a new step in emphasizing our friendship with our Latin friends", announced Robert King High, Miami's mayor.
-High had already seen tens of thousands of Cuban refugees enter the city fleeing the Cuban Revolution.
+High had already seen tens of thousands of Cuban refugees enter the city fleeing the Cuban Revolution of 1959.
 The Torch, he said, would "show that Miami is more than a geographical Gateway to the Americas.
 It is a symbol of wealth and cordiality.
 We hope it will have the significance that the Statue of Liberty now has."
 Reese presented a drawing of a concrete shaft topped by a continually burning flame, surrounded by a keystone patio.
 He explained that a wraparound wall would contain seals of each Latin American country.
 The completed Torch of Friendship was dedicated in October 1960.
 Three years later, John F. Kennedy was assassinated and the Torch was re-dedicated to his memory on January 20, 1964, the third anniversary of his inauguration.

 On October 11, 1974, the torch was knocked down by three Latino men.
 In addition to renting a U-Haul and backing it into the torch, they spray-painted phrases in support of the Cuban liberation movement on the monument.
-By the 24th, the men involved in destroying the torch had offered to fundraise and oversee its rebuilding, but on the 30th the Miami city government announced that it would head the rebuilding.
-The $4,000 repairs were completed by July 1975, but that month a bomb was exploded on the site, seriously damaging the torch.
+By the October 24, the men involved in destroying the torch had offered to fundraise and oversee its rebuilding, but on October 30, the Miami city government announced that it would head the rebuilding.
+The $4,000 repairs were completed by July 1975, but that month a bomb exploded on the site, seriously damaging the torch.
 Repairs were undertaken, but not complete by September.
 Historian Maria Cristina Garcia cited the destruction of the torch as an example of Cuban-American unrest in Miami surrounding the Organization of American States considering lifting sanctions on Cuba.

 Description

 It consists of a pillar, covered with stone plates and topped by a burning torch.
 It holds a plate with the Great Seal of the United States at the front.
-Underneath a plate holds a caption in which the city of Miami dedicates this monument to the friendship between the US and the Latin American countries.
+Underneath, a plate holds a caption in which the city of Miami dedicates the monument to the friendship between the US and the Latin American countries.
 It also has the year of construction, 1960.

-The pillar is escorted by a curved wall in which appears the re-dedication of the monument, in memory of John F. Kennedy.
+The pillar is close to a curved wall in which appears the re-dedication of the monument, in memory of John F. Kennedy.
 To its right, the words TORCH OF FRIENDSHIP appear above 20 round plates showing the coat of arms and names of the following Latin American and Caribbean countries: